mjstraughan/CubingHistory/docs/CubingContributors/MethodDevelopers.md

 - Roux method
 - Misoriented centers for the Roux method
-- Non-matching corner recognition
+- Non-matching corner recognition (NMCLL 1)
-- 1x2x3 block
+- 1x2x3 block as a first step in a solving method
 - The first known proposal of the CEOR method

 ## Rubik, Ernő